 - ChangeLab Solutions’ Licensing for Lettuce: A model ordinance and guide for licensing healthy food retailers

 - The Environments Supporting Healthy Eating (ESHE) Index Hub – The ESHE Index Hub is a useful and free tool that allow partners to create scores based on the community nutrition environment, organizational environment, food prices, and broader information environment.
 The tool also includes other aspects of the retail environment, such as location of retail outlets and restaurants, commercial advertisement, food beverage prices, low-income access to SNAP-authorized stores, and lastly, farmer’s markets.
 The purpose is to raise community awareness, through education and policy support for access to health foods in the community.

 - Berkeley Media Studies Group’s The 4 Ps of marketing: Selling junk food to communities of color

-Greater alcohol retail outlet density has been linked to excessive alcohol consumption as well as increased injury, crime, and violence – including higher rates of impaired driving and motor vehicle accidents,[8; 9] violent crime and assault,[10, 11, 12, 13, 14] unintentional injury, alcohol consumption quantity,[7, 16] and underage drinking.[17, 18] National studies indicate that alcohol retailer density is also significantly higher in neighborhoods with greater proportions of non-White, Black, and Hispanic residents, and in those with lower socioeconomic status,[19, 20] and greater neighborhood deprivation.
+Greater alcohol outlet density has been linked to excessive alcohol consumption as well as increased injury, crime, and violence – including higher rates of impaired driving and motor vehicle accidents,[8; 9] violent crime and assault,[10, 11, 12, 13, 14] unintentional injury, alcohol consumption quantity,[7, 16] and underage drinking.[17, 18] National studies indicate that alcohol retailer density is also significantly higher in neighborhoods with greater proportions of non-White, Black, and Hispanic residents, and in those with lower socioeconomic status,[19, 20] and greater neighborhood deprivation.